Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Source Selection and observations

-4U 1957$+$115 is a bright and persistent low-mass X-ray binary, first discovered by the {\it Uhuru} mission in $1973$ \cite[]{Giacconi-etal1974}.
-To date, it has consistently been observed in a disc-dominated spectral state, with flux levels varying between $20$ and $70$ mCrab \cite[]{Yaqoob-etal1993, Maitra-etal2014, Mudambi-etal2022}.
-Despite decades of observations with various X-ray missions, key system parameters such as distance, inclination, spin, and mass remain highly uncertain.
-For instance, a high source distance of $20-40$ kpc and a low inclination ($\sim 13^{\circ}$) have been proposed for a maximum black hole mass of $\sim 6$ $M_\odot$ \cite[]{Gomez-etal2015}.
-In contrast, \cite{Maitra-etal2014} reported a high inclination ($\sim 78^{\circ}$) and a distance between $5-10$ kpc for a black hole mass of less than $10$ $M_\odot$.
+$\bullet$ {\bf 4U 1957$+$115:} This is a bright and persistent low-mass X-ray binary, first discovered by the {\it Uhuru} mission in $1973$ \cite[]{Giacconi-etal1974}.
+The source distance is found to be in the range of $5-40$ kpc, with inclination within $\sim 13^{\circ}-78^{\circ}$ and mass in $\sim 6-10 M_\odot$ \citep{Maitra-etal2014, Gomez-etal2015}.
 Nevertheless, several studies suggest the presence of a maximally spinning black hole in 4U 1957$+$115 \cite[]{Barillier-etal2023}.
+Polarimetric study of the source reveals several relativistic effects close to the black hole, leading to low PD of $\sim 1.9\%$ \citep{Marra-etal2024}.